eonk/CrimeSciData/docs/04-carpentry.md

 ![](imgs/leftrighta.png)

 This is the question as it was asked from the survey respondents.
 Notice the difference in the response options and the categories in *politics*.
 We know that those that see themselves further to the left will have answer 1 and those that see themselves further to the right would have answer 10.
 In the codebook, what does 97 and 98 then refer to?
-If you look at the 'df' data, you will see that those that refuse or don't know *in the questionnaire* are shown as NA.
+According to the codebook, 97 refers to 'Refusal' and 98 means 'DK (don't know)'.
+If you look at the 'df' data, you will see that those two 'Refusal' or 'DK (don't know)' *in the questionnaire* are shown as NA in your dataframe.
+In sum, they both are shown as 'NA' but it has two levels: 'Refusal' and 'DK (don't know)'.
+Run the code below, and check we are not lying.

 Let’s look closer at the attributes: